RuthgerD/youtube-helper/README.md

 stuff you need for bare minimum:
 * youtubedl installed (and in PATH for windows)

-what you also want to use extract.py:
+what you also need to use extract.py:
 * kid3-cli installed (and in PATH for windows)

 synchronize.py: